 We love speaking with initiative leaders to learn how to achieve success for an activity program.
-Last week we chatted with the Program Administrators at Chester County and are happy to share their expertise with you!
+Last week we chatted with the Program Administrators at Chester County in Pennsylvania and are happy to share their expertise with you!

 The WalkWorks ChesCo! program is in its second year and it’s trekking right along to the goal of 5,000 walkers taking 5 billion steps in 2018.
 The WalkWorks program started as an entry into a competition hosted by the National Association of County Officials, American Public Health Association and the Aetna Foundation, and has advanced the County into the Top 50 of 400 applicants.
 WalkWorks Program Administrator and County Health Director, Jeanne Casner, said the focus of the program is “to take something as simple as walking, and really leverage that to get more people to be more physically active.”

 Walker Tracker is the technical component of a multi-faceted approach that focuses on “improving health, social connectedness, engaging with community and taking advantage of community assets, like established parks and trails,” says Casner.
 Using a centralized, user-friendly hub for participants and administrators makes the WalkWorks program a success.
 Want proof?
 Their most recent Library System Summer Walking Challenge saw 48% of participants reach the step goal!

 What have you found easiest about creating and building your Walker Tracker program?